Federal Student Loans

 - Selective Service Registration

-A non-registrant who are now 26 or older has to submit acceptable documents depending the first date of Entry to U.S. Please visit https://www.sss.gov/Home/Men-26-and-OLDER for details
+A non-registrant who are now 26 or older has to submit acceptable documents depending on the first date of Entry to the U.S. Please visit https://www.sss.gov/Home/Men-26-and-OLDER for details

-You must be enrolled at VUIM in a degree of MSA, MSOM, CEAN or DAOM before aid will be processed or awarded.
+You must be enrolled in a degree-seeking program at VUIM – MSOM, MSA, PDAc., PDOM, CEAN, or DAOM before aid will be processed or awarded.

-You must be registering at least half-time at every quarter.
+You must be registering at least half-time every quarter.
 You are responsible for ensuring the courses they are enrolled in are applicable to their program of study.
-Enrolling in courses that do not apply to a student’s degree program may result in ineligibility of financial aid funds.
+Enrolling in courses that do not apply to a student’s degree program may result in the loss of financial aid funds.